ibm-cloud-architecture/refarch-kc/docs/deployments/icp.md

 ```

+The REST endpoint for the health resource could look at the connection to the brokers and other internal state to assess the state of the consumers and producers and retun 503 in case of unhealthy container.

-### Code dependencies
+### Code considerations

-Using the following command we can assess the advertiser.listerners address and port number.
-When running local the localhost:9092 is where the broker is listening to connetion.
-When deploying to kubernetes there are 3 different listeners: local to the cluster, secured or not, and external to the cluster.
+Using the following command we can assess the `advertiser.listerners` address and port number.
+When running local the `localhost:9092` is where the broker is listening to connetion.
+When deploying to kubernetes there are 3 different listeners: internal to the cluster, secured or not, and external to the cluster.

 ```shell
 $ cloudctl es broker-config 0 | grep listeners